railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 You can also link to a menu so that users can learn which menu to use to access objects in a state.
-You can set the conditions in which this object is in a greyed-out state in the second tab :guilabel:`Conditions`.
+You can set the conditions in which this object is in a greyed-out state in the section :guilabel:`Conditions`.
 These expressions, too, are encoded in Python format.

 Once the node has been defined you should set the transitions leaving this